 As discussed in the previous sections, implementation of metro rail project is preferred under equity sharing model.
 Where in 20% of the project cost excluding land shall be funded by central government.
 Balance funds need to be arranged by the state through matching equity and loan.

 6.3.2 Project Cost Estimate

-The estimated project cost for the implementation of the Metro corridor along the proposed Silk Board to K R Puram corridor as per the DPR prepared by BMRCL is as below:
+The estimated project cost for the implementation of the Metro corridor along the proposed K R Puram to Airport corridor as per the DPR prepared by BMRCL is presented in Table 6.2.